Basket 0 Trade Login 01296 397100 sales@gartec.com

 Types of Step Lifts

-Step lifts come in a range of designs to suit different environments, user needs, and aesthetic preferences.
-While all are built to tackle short rises in level, there are several variations to consider:
+Step lifts come in a range of designs to suit different environments, user needs, and building layouts.
+While all are designed to overcome short rises in level, there are several features to consider when choosing the right solution.

 Internal vs External Step Lifts